stickerdocs/core/README.md

 ## Why is the App Not Open Source?

 We are not making the app open source at this time to prevent unauthorised clones.
-You have to take our word when we say all comms from the app go via this components.
+You will have to take our word when we say all communications from the app go via this component.